zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\bm{e_r} \times \nabla \times (\bm{E_2} - \bm{E_1}) = 0.
 $$

-The simplest way to take the curl of the electric field is by utilizing the properties of its vector spherical wave function series representation.
+The simplest way to take the curl of the electric field is by utilizing its vector spherical wave function series representation.
 According to Equations 17.17, 17.19, and 17.34,

 $$ \tag{17.148}
 	\nabla \times \bm{L_{m,n}} = 0,